-The Gunpowder Valley Conservancy has developed conservation gardens since 2009 as part of watershed restoration projects.
+The Gunpowder Valley Conservancy has designed conservation gardens since 2009 as part of watershed restoration projects.

-Conservation gardens include rain gardens, bayscape gardens and edible bayscape gardens.
+Conservation gardens include rain gardens, Bayscape gardens, edible Bayscape gardens, and microbioretention practices.
 These gardens are attractive, practical, and can be sized to fit any yard or landscape.
-Designed to mimic nature, these gardens are comprised of hardy regional plants that naturally provide food and habitat for species native to the Gunpowder watershed.
+Designed to mimic nature, these gardens are comprised of hardy native plants that naturally provide food and habitat for species native to the Gunpowder watershed.

 Promote flowers not flooding